Just what was the First Search Engine?

 A usenet posting from September of 1990, by Alan Emtage, referred to Archie as “pretty brain-damaged” and perhaps it was back then.
 But it does seem to have been the best way to find information from other servers around the internet at the time.
 A post from three years later, again by Alan Emtage, showed a little more confidence in the abilities of Archie.
 It also described a template indexing method that would help Archie index “freely available or Public Domain documents, images, sounds and services on the network.”
 In some ways, maybe this isn’t too different from today’s Google Sitemap program.
 A 1993 article, Life Before (And After) Archie, describes the commercialization of Archie, incorporating it with other services to help people find information on the internet.

-Skeptical as I am, I wondered if Archie was really the internet’s first search engine.
+Skeptical as I am, I wondered if Archie was really the Web’s first search engine.
 It might be, but asking the question and searching around a little led to this article which described a search process being considered carefully by the Royal Insurance Group and their partner, Hewlett Packard:

 It’s an interesting tale, but more of a “what could have been” type story.
 The search landscape would probably be very different if the technology described in this article was developed further.